wolftype/versor_1.0/README.md

 A full-fledged tutorial is in the works . . . but a basic intro follows

+---

 One quick word: clifford algebras and the spatial relationships they embody can often feel abstract and daunting.
 But it's a twisty, boosty ride, full of weird discoveries.
 You're bound to make some, so have fun!

+---

 ####BACKGROUND
-The homogenous 5D CGA model used here was initially proposed by David Hestenes, Hongbo Li, and Alan Rockwood in 2001, and given full form and weight through the excellent and careful work of Leo Dorst, Joan and Anthony Lasenby, and Eduardo Bayro-Corrochano.
+The homogenous 5D CGA model used here was initially proposed by David Hestenes, Hongbo Li, and Alan Rockwood in 2001, and given full form and weight through the excellent and careful work of Leo Dorst, Joan and Anthony Lasenby, and Eduardo Bayro-Corrochano, and others.
+These researchers' writings have helped me quite a bit.
 CGA is particular breed of _Clifford Algebras_ (also known as Geometric Algebras), which operate upon combinatoric hypercomplex vector spaces that emerged from William Clifford's attempt to fuse Hamilton's quaternions with Grassmans' extension algebras.
 Thus
-_continuous transformations_ were married with a system of _dimensional synthesis_.
+_transformations_ were married with a system of _abstraction_.
+For more information, take a look at the [links](#links) to the sites at the bottom of this page.
+For instance, for practical applications in robotics and "Geometric Cybernetics", see Eduardo Bayro-Corrochano's work.
+For some very helpful algorithms in rigid body dynamics and gravitational physics see the variety of publications by Joan and Anthony Lasenby.
+To get at the beginning of it all, read David Hestenes' _New Foundations for Classical Mechanics_.

 ####LICENSE
 This software is licensed under a general UC Regents General Public License.
 If you're planning on using CGA inside a sellable product you should be aware that there is a vague patent on the use of 5D CGA which _may_ limit its _commercial_ use when encoding robotic control mechanisms, or may just limit your ability to patent the model itself.
-I hope and imagine it is the later.
+I hope and imagine it is the latter.
 Though powerful, elegant, and brilliant, the heart of CGA is just a quadratic equation and the arguments for the use of 5D CGA are that it is _foundational_ and _universal_, the very two characteristics of a system which would make it un-patentable.
 The Clifford Algebras on which it is based are from the 19th century.

 ####SPEED